Biohazard Clean up Services

 Crime Scene Cleanup

-Human blood is considered a biohazard under the law.
+Human blood is considered a biohazard under the law due to the contaminants.
 A biohazard is defined as any biological material that can pose a threat to your health.
-At a crime scene, you can expect to find human blood on the floors, walls, and items in the room.
+At a crime scene, you can expect to find human blood on the floors, walls, carpet, and items in the room.

 Technicians from Service Restoration also know that other human body fluids are also biohazards and have to be cleaned up and disposed of properly.
 Human blood and bodily fluids are biohazards because they can contain lethal viruses, infections, HIV, hepatitis B, and salmonella.

-Trauma cleanup is a lot like crime scene cleanup.
-Trauma cleanup differs though because even though someone has had a traumatic death, it doesn’t mean it was a crime, it could have been an accident.
+Similar to crime scene cleanup, trauma cleanup differs though because even though someone has had a traumatic death, it doesn’t mean it was a crime, it could have been an accident.

-Another example is when a person dies alone.
-After the body dies, it releases all its bodily fluids.
+Additionally, when a person dies, the body can release all its bodily fluids.
 The trauma cleanup team will have to be trained in the proper disposal of bodily fluids.
-If the scene is not correctly cleaned up, there are health risks to everyone involved.
+If the scene is not correctly cleaned up, there are health risks that remain at the location.S